haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 top_cluster = 500

 [caprieval]
-reference_fname = "4G6M_matched.pdb"
+reference_fname = "pdbs/4G6M_matched.pdb"

 # ====================================================================
 {% endhighlight %}

-This configuration file can be found [here](./haddock3/docking-Ab-Ag-CDR-NMR-epitope-pass-node.cfg) and is also provided in the `haddock3` directory of the downloaded data set for this tutorial as `docking-Ab-Ag-CDR-NMR-epitope-pass-node.cfg`.
-An MPI version is also available as `docking-Ab-Ag-CDR-NMR-epitope-pass-mpi.cfg`.
+This configuration is provided in the `haddock3` directory of the downloaded data set for this tutorial as `scenario2a-NMR-epitope-pass-node.cfg`.
+An MPI version  (this is still very much experimental and might not work on all systems) is also available as `scenario2a-NMR-epitope-pass-mpi.cfg`.

 If you have everything ready, you can launch haddock3 either from the command line, or, better, submitting it to the batch system requesting in this local run mode a full node (see local execution mode above).